Information Leakage

 - Equifax Data Breach: In 2017, Equifax, one of the largest credit reporting agencies in the United States, suffered a massive data breach.
 Attackers exploited a vulnerability in Equifax’s website to gain unauthorized access to sensitive personal information of approximately 147 million consumers, including names, Social Security numbers, birth dates, addresses, and in some cases, driver’s license numbers.

-- Marriott International Data Breach: In 2018, Marriott International revealed a massive data breach affecting its Starwood guest reservation database.
+- Marriott International Data Breach: In 2018, Marriott International disclosed a massive data breach affecting its Starwood guest reservation database.
 The breach exposed personal information, including names, addresses, passport numbers, and payment card details, of up to 500 million customers.

 How To Prevent Information Leakage